-- a Mace convenience store.

 - a post office.

 - two take-aways, and

 - a few businesses including a hair salon and electrical store.

 Above the shopping parade are a number of flats, which appear to be occupied.
 The residential area surrounding the Local Centre consists of semi detached housing with off street